tariqhawis/tariqhawis.github.io/_products/injectbot-first-ever-gui-sql-injection-tool.md

 SQL Injection is a special vulnerability to me, that's because it's the one that introduced me to the Hacking world back in 2007.
 It's then when I started my career in hacking an bug hunting focusing on this particular vulnerability which was very popular in web applications.

-InjectBot was previously called Injr0b0t.
-In 2008, I built Injr0b0t to automate my work on bug hunting which saved a tremendous time for me; from detecting the vulnerability, to creates the exploit query, to inistiate foothold and backdoor.
-Injr0b0t was never intended to be public at that time, that's because of the fear from being used by the wrong people.
+In 2008, I built a tool called Injr0b0t to automate my work on bug hunting which saved a tremendous time for me; from detecting the vulnerability, to creates and inject the payload and so on. *Injr0b0t* was never intended to be public at that time, that's because of the fear from being used by the wrong people.

 > The years from 2006 until 2014 were considered as glory times for SQL Injection, with millions of websites and web applications vulnerable to it, and it still there to date. reference: [wikipedia.org](https://en.wikipedia.org/wiki/SQL_injection#Examples)